JuliaAstro/SkyCoords.jl/README.md

 ## Usage

-There are currently five supported coordinate systems.
+There are currently six supported coordinate systems.
 The following immutable types are used to represent coordinates in each system:

 - `ICRSCoords`: ICRS coordinates system